 Video tutorial to check what GPU is being used.
-You can skip the video if you choose to read in detail.
+You can skip the video if you want to read it in detail.

-1. Check CPU Being Used Using the Task Manager
+1. Check THE CPU Being Used Using the Task Manager

-The first, and perhaps the easiest, way to check what GPU is being used is through the Task Manager.
-This method does not require you to install any kind of third party applications.
+The first and easiest way to check what GPU is being used is through the Task Manager.
+This method does not require you to install any third-party applications.

-To figure out what GPU is being used for a particular processor, check the GPU Engine column in Processes Tab
+To determine what GPU is used for a particular processor, check the GPU Engine column in Processes Tab.

-- In the GPU engine column, you’ll see what GPU is being used for a particular process.
+- In the GPU engine column, you’ll see what GPU is used for a particular process.

-Note that if you have an integrated and a dedicated graphics card, they will NOT be addressed by their name.
+Note that their name will NOT address them if you have an integrated and dedicated graphics card.
 Instead, they will either have “GPU 0” or “GPU 1” designation.